aws-samples/generative-ai-financial-services-samples/README.md

 2. [Intelligent Retrieval-Augmented Generation (RAG) for Proxy Documents - ProxyBot](./intelligent-retrieval-augmented-generation-for-proxy-documents-proxybot): This module contains state-of-the-art Intelligent Retrieval for Proxy documents.
 We have leveraged unique extraction and chunking strategy, advanced retrieval mechanism and automated workflow to ensure we have robust responses and source indicators.

+3. [Hyper-Personalization for Retail Banking](./retail-bank-hyper-personalization): This sample demonstrates how to leverage Generative AI for hyperpersonalization in retail banking, by delivering tailored marketing messages to individual customers at scale.
+Additionally, it illustrates how GenAI's reasoning capabilities can be employed for compliance review, ensuring that personalized marketing content adheres to brand guidelines and regulatory requirements.

 More use-cases to be added soon.

 ## Contributions